 When we talk about Young Wine (or also of wine of the year), we take into account that this wine, as a general rule, has not had a process of aging or aging after alcoholic and malolactic fermentation, mainly in barrels, although it can also be in concrete tanks or clay jars.
 They are wines that practically, between 2 and 4 months after the harvest, are ready for consumption.
 The melody of the wine is composed of a precise interweaving of aromas and nuances.

 In the glass, you definitely feel the predominance of the grape, complemented by fruity aromas: citrus fruits, tropical, with the addition of jam or jam.
 A different aftertaste is not excluded, with subtle notes of forest and garden fruits.
-This is the famous wine:Hoya del Carmen”, young red wine, made with the best Tempranillo grapes in the Vega Tolosa winery.
+This is the famous wine:Capricho DiVino Bobal”, young red wine, made with Bobal grapes in the Vega Tolosa winery and without passing through barrels.

 The wine of color lackza and violet edge and with intense aroma, red fruit and violets can be accompanied with qcreamy uesos, fish like cod to the pilpil, and meats like the casquería.
 It should be noted that young wine should be consumed at a temperature of 10 to 13 degrees in the case of young white and 17-18 C in the case of red.
 Overheating threatens rancidity and an acrid aroma, and hypothermia alters the taste.

 As for the wine of upbringing, reds of this category provide a total ageing of at least 24 months, of which at least 6 must be in barrels.
 In the case of white and rosé wines the minimum total maturation time falls to 18 months, at least 6 of which must be fulfilled in barrels.
 These wines can last from five to ten years, depending on the storage conditions.
+In our cellar, the Bobal Icon Tinto turns just those 6 months in French oak barrels.
 As it remains in barrels, this wine gains the nuances and aromas that wood gives it.
 The wine can last from five to ten years of life, depending on the storage conditions.

 Wines reservation are those whose upbringing, for red wines, requires at least a period of 3 years.
 At least 12 months the wine remains in oak barrels.
 For whites and rosés the figure would be 24 total months of guarding, with a minimum of 6 that must pass in barrels.
 Like lreserve is the next stage of maturation of a wine, They have higher quality than aging because their aging time is longer but it does not have to be better than a young wine.
 According to Vinetur, the digital wine magazine, lThe difference between a white or rosé aging or reserve wine is that the latter is offered for sale from the third year onwards.